 - Blending machining lines.
 Similar to deburring, blending smooths the finish on a piece of metal.
 Blending removes the machine lines left in the process of milling and cutting metal to the correct size and shape.

 - Polishing.
-The polishing process, also called burnishing, takes the part to the next level of smoothness.
+The mechanical polishing process, also called burnishing, takes the part to the next level of smoothness.
 Polished parts are made shiny and can achieve a mirrored look.

 Centrifugal barrel finishing machines can perform each of these three types of work, also called steps.
 Depending on surface finishing specifications for your product, not all steps may be necessary.
 Your process might include a single step, two steps, or three steps.